tgorordo/smithy/README.md

 (by simple majority ranking preference) - if there is a single winner in the set they are guaranteed the standard Condorcet i.e. Majority winner (they beat all others pairwise).

-`smithy` currently identifies the set by brute-force search which is combinatoric complexity in the worst case (TODO: better [algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm)) but appears approximately O(n^2) on-average in the number of candidates for typical/random ballots, and linear in the number of ballots.
+`smithy` identifies the Smith set via graph Strongly Connected Component (SCC) analysis of the pairwise majority graph using [`rustworkx`](https://www.rustworkx.org/).
+Pairwise majority comparisons scale quadratically in the number of candidates and linearly in the number of ballots, while while the SCC and condensation graph analysis is approximately quadratic in the number of candidates for the dense tournament graphs typical of Condorcet elections.
+Internally, repeated ballots are compressed/cache-counted before pairwise evaluation to improve performance over duplicate rankings.

 ## Usage